tutkuyaras/PGSXplorer/README.md

 ```
 nextflow run main.nf --indep_window_size 200
 ```
-### PCA Calculation
-In order to use PRSice-2, LD-Pred2 grid, LD-Pred2 auto, LD-Pred2 auto, Lassosum2 PGS models, the .eigenvec file used as covariate is needed.
-This file is created with the pca module in PGSExplorer.
-The default pca value is 10.
-You can change this by using the **--pca** parameter.

 ### PRSice-2
 PRSice-2 is a comprehensive software tool for calculating polygenic scores (PGS) by integrating genome-wide association study (GWAS) summary statistics with individual genotype data.
 It provides flexible options for clustering and thresholding to optimize PGS structure, enabling analysis of genetic susceptibility to various traits and diseases.
 You can check details from [here](https://github.com/choishingwan/PRSice)

 ### LD-Pred2(Grid) & LD-Pred2(Auto) and Lassosum2
 LDpred2 is a Bayesian polygenic score (PGS) tool that includes two primary models: LDpred2-grid and LDpred2-auto.
 LDpred2-grid explores a grid of hyperparameters to find the best-fit PGS model, while LDpred2-auto automatically adjusts parameters based on the data, eliminating the need for predefined hyperparameters.
 Lassosum2 is another PGS method that applies penalized regression techniques, effectively handling linkage disequilibrium (LD) patterns to improve the prediction accuracy of polygenic scores.
-You can check details from [here](https://privefl.github.io/bigsnpr/articles/LDpred2.html)
+You can check details from [here](https://privefl.github.io/bigsnpr/articles/LDpred2.html).

-## Multi Ancestry PGS Tools
+### MegaPRS
+MegaPRS is a powerful tool for calculating polygenic risk scores (PRS) by integrating GWAS summary statistics with individual-level genotype data.
+It uses advanced modeling approaches to account for linkage disequilibrium and population structure, improving PRS prediction accuracy across diverse ancestries.
+For more details, visit the [MegaPRS](https://dougspeed.com/megaprs/)

 ## Multi Ancestry PGS Tools
 In this section we integrate two tools that improve polygenic prediction power using GWAS data from multiple populations.